cuiyongbo/hello-world/my_wiki/programmer_note/gcc/cmakelist_note.rst

    The remaining arguments specify library names or flags.
 Repeated calls for the same ``target`` append items in the order called.

+#. add_definitions

+   Syntax: ``add_definitions(-DFOO -DBAR ...)``

+   Adds ``-D`` define flags to the compilation of source files.

+   Adds definitions to the compiler command line for sources in the current directory and below.
+   This command can be used to add any flags, but it is intended to add preprocessor definitions.

 .. code-block:: sh
    :caption: tip_radar project structure